johnschriner/presentations/digitalocean.md

 Click _continue_ to select the default options `InnoDB` and `Binary`.

-Next, name your wiki and create an admin account with a secure password of at least 8 characters.
+Next, name the wiki and create an admin account with a secure password of at least 8 characters.
 Remember this username and password for administration once MediaWiki is installed.

-We should go through the next optional page as it concerns licenses, copyright and email settings.
+We should go through the next optional page as it concerns licenses, copyright, and email settings.
-Here is where you also have options for skins, extensions, and whether users may upload files or not.
+Here is where you also have options for skins, extensions, and whether or not users may upload files.

 The MediaWiki installation will automatically offer the download of a `LocalSettings.php` file.
 Save the file locally.